The Stump Ranch

 Mission Statement

 I've reworked this mission statement several times and I probably still won't get it said the way I'd like to.
 What started for me as a project of tracking and recording all descendants of the L.A.
-Boyd Family, is turning into more of a vision; I may have no business pursuing, especially since I'm a full time blue collar worker.
-To recap; my great-great grandparents and their fourteen offspring- my great-grandmother Mabel Boyd being number 12 of 14- pioneered up-river Birdsview in 1882 with their in-laws, the George Savage Family, who were already in the Birdsview area by 1878.
+Boyd Family, is turning into more of a vision that I may have no business pursuing, especially since I'm a full time blue collar worker.
+To recap.
+My great-great grandparents and their fourteen offspring (my great-grandmother Mabel Boyd being number 12 of 14) pioneered up-river Birdsview in 1882 with their in-laws, the George Savage Family, who were already in the Birdsview area by 1878.

 Four Generations

-Four Generations 1959-Mabel Boyd Royal-Steen, Howard Royal, Bonnie Royal, Phil Royal & your editor, Dan Royal.
+Four Generations 1959-Mabel Boyd Royal-Steen, Howard Royal, Bonnie Royal, Phil Royal and your editor, Dan Royal.

 Mabel with Dianna

 My first goal in sharing our family history was to print a newsletter for all family (even the farthest shirttail cousins I could find).
-I have published five issues since spring of 2001 that went out to descendants only.
+I have published ten issues since spring of 2001 that went out to descendants only.
 I've been pretty pleased to meet Boyd descendant cousins I never knew existed, but guess what?
 They have written and oral histories also on the L.A.
-Boyd family that have lots of differences- more work, O.K. does not bother me.
+Boyd family that have lots of differences- more work, OK, that does not bother me.
 I've really enjoyed getting the varying versions as there have been more clues to help verify the stories.
-The most important thing after that is finding prime source material; such as census reports, deeds to land, birth and death certificates and more, to strengthen the family tree information.
+The most important thing after that is finding prime source material such as: census reports, deeds to land, birth and death certificates and more, to strengthen the family tree information.

 My second goal was to build a family website, telling the stories of the Boyd and Savage families; hopefully attracting more descendants of these families into finding the site and contacting me.
 I also want to show a little history of Birdsview from a family perspective.